apify/push-actor-action/README.md

 **version** (optional): Actor version number to which the files should be pushed.
 By default, it is taken from the ".actor/actor.json" file.

-**working-directory** (optional): The working directory where the Actor files are located.
+**working-directory** (optional): The working directory where the `.actor` folder is located.
 By default, it is the root of the repository.

 ## Example usage